How Much Does a Boiler Service Cost in 2022? [Detailed Guide]

 - Vaillant Boiler Service Engineers

 Regular service is one way of keeping your boiler in great shape.
 But if you have a qualified engineer servicing your boiler, it’s worth asking them for the following:

-Your heating engineer will douse the system with chemicals, then flush them through with the heating on.
+Your heating engineer will dose the system with chemicals, then flush them through with hot water running though the system.
 This procedure gets rid of sludge, which causes countless boiler breakdowns.

 Magnetic System Filter

 With the system flushed, you’ll want to add a central heating inhibitor.
 This device breaks down heating sludge, so the magnetic system filter can catch it.

 Quality brands such as BoilerMag, Fernox and Magnaclean all supply inhibitors and system filters.